isfaidaznam/loan-repayment-prediction/README.md

 On the lower end, the columns `funded_amount_investors`, `no_open_accounts`, `employment_length`, and `revolving_utillization`
 have much weaker correlations with repayment failure than expected.
 Surprisingly, they have an even lower correlations than the seemingly irrelevant columns `member_id`, `id`, and `Unnamed: 0`.
+After these 4 columns where removed, The models where able to improve in terms of accuracy and sensitivity.

 ## 3.0 Train Test Data Splitting